colgate-cosc465-spring24/lab05/README.md

 Visit **[this page](https://classroom.github.com/g/ABSbHhya)** to create and obtain access to a private git repo containing the module whose functions you will need to complete (`ipsubnet.py`) and unit tests for each function (`test_is_subnet.py`, `test_is_adjacent.py`, `test_aggregate.py`).

 As you work on this lab, you should refer to the [documentation for the ipaddress](https://docs.python.org/3.8/library/ipaddress.html) Python library.
 Make sure you consult the documentation for the Python 3.8 version of this library, which is the version installed on the `trigers` servers; older/newer versions of this library have different capabilities.
-Also, you may want to use a [subnet calculator](http://www.subnet-calculator.com/cidr.php) to help you better understand how network addresses are related.
+Also, you may want to refer to the recommended reading [Understanding IP Addresses, Subnets, and CIDR Notation for Networking](https://www.digitalocean.com/community/tutorials/understanding-ip-addresses-subnets-and-cidr-notation-for-networking) and/or use a [subnet calculator](http://www.subnet-calculator.com/cidr.php) to help you better understand how network addresses are related.

 ## Part 1: `is_subnet`